fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-a-dashboard.md

 ---
 title: Export a Dashboard | FusionCharts
-description: This article talks about the SDKs used for exporting a dashboard.
+description: Master exporting dashboards with multiple charts using FusionExport effortlessly.
+Dive into our comprehensive article for detailed guidance on exporting.
 heading: Export a Dashboard
 ---